220711-BigData-P3/US_Census_Data_P3/Startup.md

 ## Querying the Requested Data

 For this example, we'll refer to the question of population of different racial/ethnic categories.
-For the full query code, refer to the categoryQueries python file
-(Location: /query_data/byCategory/categoryQueries.py).

-Code for other queries are also available in the /query_data directory.
+For the full query code, refer to the [categoryQueries](query_data/byCategory/categoryQueries.py) python file.
+Code for other queries is also available in the [query_data](query_data) directory.

 Additionally, in this example, we'll use the spark.sql() function provided by pyspark to query results.

-1. First, we want to query the sum totals for various categories that are provided to us in the dataset.
+1. First, you to determine what columns you need to pull from the dataset.
-The relevant categories will be:
+The relevant columns in our case were:
     * Total Population (P0010001)
     * Population of One Race (P0010002)
     * White Alone (P0010003)